Large-scale shell-model investigation of $2\nu$ECEC in $^{132}$Ba and $^{78}$Kr: Abstract

 \section{Abstract}

-We present a theoretical investigation of two-neutrino double electron capture ($2\nu$ECEC) in $^{132}$Ba and $^{78}$Kr based on large-scale shell-model calculations.
-The nuclear matrix elements (NMEs) for the $2\nu$ECEC process in $^{132}$Ba and $^{78}$Kr have been calculated using the SN100PN and GWBXG effective interactions, respectively.
-The reliability of these interactions is first assessed by reproducing the spectroscopic properties of the parent, intermediate, and granddaughter nuclei of the decay.
-Two different formulations are employed to estimate the half-lives.
-We also examine the cumulative contribution of $1^+$ and $0^+$ states in the intermediate nuclei to the NMEs associated with the Gamow-Teller (GT) and Fermi transitions, respectively.
-Our results provide an improved prediction of the NME and half-life for $2\nu$ECEC in $^{78}$Kr compared to previous studies and offer a precise theoretical benchmark for future experimental investigations in $^{132}$Ba.
+{We present a theoretical investigation of two-neutrino double electron capture ($2\nu$ECEC) in $^{132}$Ba and $^{78}$Kr based on large-scale shell-model calculations.
+The nuclear matrix elements (NMEs) for the $2\nu$ECEC process in $^{132}$Ba and $^{78}$Kr are calculated using the SN100PN and GWBXG effective interactions, respectively.
+The reliability of the employed interactions is first examined through a comparison of the calculated and experimental spectroscopic properties of the parent, intermediate, and granddaughter nuclei involved in the decay.
+We also examine the cumulative contribution of the $2\nu$ECEC NME with respect to the $1^+$ state energies in the intermediate nuclei.
+The present results provide an updated and improved shell-model estimate of the $2\nu$ECEC NME and half-life for $^{78}$Kr relative to earlier studies, and a baseline theoretical prediction for $^{132}$Ba that may assist future experimental efforts in constraining this rare decay mode.}